department-of-veterans-affairs/va.gov-team/products/content/structured-content/va-benefits-taxonomy/readme.md

       * Note that we don't have the auto-creation yet.
       * No hard business requirements are known here, so this could be handled in whatever way makes sense to CAIA + engineering.
   * **Tickets**
-    *  Engineering task ticket: auto-populate the VA Benefit API ID with camelCase of ??
-(Benefit name)??
+    *  Engineering task ticket: auto-populate the VA Benefit API ID with camelCase of benefitName
+      * [[VA Benefits Taxonomy] Auto-populate the VA Benefit API ID with camelCase of benefitsName #18162](https://github.com/department-of-veterans-affairs/va.gov-cms/issues/18162)

 ### 👉🏼 How to Apply Section
   * **Requirements**